kasireddy2/miniprojectrepo/details.md

 * eksctl help
 Provision an EKS cluster with three worker nodes in us-east-1:
-* eksctl create cluster --name dev --version 1.16 --region us-east-1 --nodegroup-name standard-workers --node-type It takes 10-15 min to setup a eks cluster
+* eksctl create cluster --name dev --version 1.16 --region us-east-1 --nodegroup-name standard-workers --node-type
+* It takes 10-15 min to setup a eks cluster.
-TO CHECK WHETHER CLUSTER IS CREATED OR NoT GO TO ekscluster in search AND SEARCH clusters in Amazon eks .
-You can also see the status. as there in the command three instances have to be created automatically and also three nodes have to created. check nodes in eks cluster>>cluster>>dev>>compute>>nodeports
+* TO CHECK WHETHER CLUSTER IS CREATED OR NoT GO TO ekscluster in search AND SEARCH clusters in Amazon eks .
+You can also see the status.
+* As there in the command three instances have to be created automatically and also three nodes have to created.
+* check nodes in eks cluster>>cluster>>dev>>compute>>nodeports

 ### Install jenkins,maven and java on JENKINS-SERVER instance.